Resource Requirements For A Project

-The acquisition process must be managed properly to take care of possible seasonal shortages, labour disputes, equipment breakdowns, competing demands, delayed deliveries and other things that may go wrong.
+The acquisition process must be managed properly to take care of possible seasonal shortages, labor disputes, equipment breakdowns, competing demands, delayed deliveries and other things that may go wrong.
 The project plan may have to be modified to accommodate or work around supply problems.

 Resource leveling is the process that ensures resource demand does not exceed resource availability and vice versa.
 We don’t want extreme peaks and valleys in the execution of the tasks.
-The first step is usually to move non critical tasks with float to a later date.
+The first step is usually to move non-critical tasks with float to a later date.
 If you are forced to reschedule a task on the critical path it would influence the completion dates of successive tasks.
 Check to see whether it will have an influence on meeting the project deadline.

 Human resource planning

 We use a responsibility assignment matrix to allocate roles and responsibilities.
-The WBS is the primary document for doing this.
+The WBS (work breakdown structure) is the primary document for doing this.
 List the project activities on the left-hand side of the matrix and role-players on top of the matrix.
 List a brief description of the work to be done in the matrix cells.
 After completion of the RAM you will know exactly who will do what on the project and what their respective roles are.
 If it is a large project you can then draw up an organisation chart for the project.
 Once the staff have been assigned you can plan for briefings, coaching, training and all the activities re the management of the project teams and staff.